 Figure 4: This chart depicts the tsunami waves as they arrive at the selected reference point (simulated gauge station).
-It shows the change in wave heights for the two Alaska tsunami scenarios over an 8-hour period.
+It shows the change in wave heights for the two Alaska tsunami scenarios over an 6-hour period.
 Wave heights vary through time, and the first wave will not necessarily be the largest as waves interfere and reflect off local topography and bathymetry.
-Any absence of data indicates periods for which tsunami inundation has not yet reached or has receded from the station location and dry land is exposed.